3

 Ah, she noticed.

 Terra was a bit moved.
 She stopped to think for a moment and then smirked.
-“You haven’t told me, so Bonus-san was going to hear it first, it’s frustrating… You know?”
+“You haven’t told me yet, so it's frustrating Bonus-san is going to hear it first... you know?”

-Hearing that, Diode’s stiff face loosened up almost as if she was laughing ‘Hah’ in relief.
+At hearing that, Diode’s stiff face loosened up like she was about to laugh in relief.

-After that she turned towards the official in charge again, and in a single breath said, “My alias is Diode, and my real name is Kanna Ishidoro Gendo.
+With that, she turned back to the duty officer again, and in a single breath said, “My alias is Diode, real name Kanna Ishidoro Gendo.
 Ishidoro family from the Gendo clan.
-Do not report it to ‘Fuyo’, please.
+Do not report it to ‘Fuyō’, please.
 There should be no objections to that.”

 “So you were hiding your name.”